History of China (1976–1989): Deng becomes Paramount Leader

 After a decade of turmoil brought about by the Cultural Revolution, the new direction set at this meeting was toward economic development and away from class struggle.
 The plenum endorsed major changes in the political, economic, and social system.
-Hua renounced his "Two Whatevers" and offered a full self-criticism.
+Hua renounced his Two Whatevers and offered a full self-criticism.
 Replacing the old focus of class struggles was the new policy focused on economic construction.

 It also instituted sweeping personnel changes, culminating in the elevation of two key supporters of Deng Xiaoping and the reform program, Hu Yaobang and Zhao Ziyang.
 In contrast to previous leadership changes, Hua would resign his posts one by one, although he remained on the Politburo until 1982.
 Hua was replaced by Zhao Ziyang as Premier of the State Council in September 1980, and by Hu Yaobang as Party General Secretary of the party in September 1982.
 The post of chairman was abolished to ensure that no one person could ever dominate the party as Mao Zedong had done.
 Until the mid-1990s, Deng Xiaoping was China's de facto Paramount leader, retaining only the official title of Chairman of the Central Military Commission, but not the chief offices of the State, government, or the Party.
 Meanwhile, Li Xiannian was appointed to the post of Chinese President, vacant since 1968.
 Li was a believer in central planning, and his appointment to this largely ceremonial position was a compromise move to appease conservative elements in the party.

-With changes to the Chinese Constitution in 1982, the President was conceived of as a "figurehead" head of state, with actual power resting in the hands of the Premier of the People's Republic of China and the General Secretary of the Party, who were meant to be two separate people.
+With changes to the Constitution of China in 1982, the President was conceived of as a figurehead head of state, with actual power resting in the hands of the Premier of China and the General Secretary of the Party, who were meant to be two separate people.
 In the original plan, the Party would develop policy, and the state would execute it.
 Deng's intentions were to have power divided, thus preventing a cult of personality from forming as it did in the case of Mao.
 The new emphasis on procedure, however, seemed largely undermined by Deng himself, who assumed none of the official titles on the grounds that they should go to younger men.